StefFrustagli/sfrustagli-freelance-journalist/README.md

 The main purpose of this image is to grab attention with its size, colour, and distinctiveness.
 I wanted it to be appealing and unique since it is the first thing the user sees when arriving at the website.

-##### Selected writings
-Some of my articles are listed in the Selected writings section on the homepage.
+Some of my articles are listed in the **Selected writings** section on the homepage.
 They are listed in chronological order (the most recent at the top) and a small preview is displayed to catch the eye.
 At the end of the preview, there is a clickable ">>" in green that changes color if hovered over.
 Each link opens in a new tab.

 ![Selected wrirings](https://i.ibb.co/p24XWzS/Screenshot-2023-08-28-at-17-06-05.png "List of articles")